 at night my hand can touch your feathers

 and then I wipe the vernix from your wings,

 you who have made bright things from shadows,

-you who have crossed the distances to roost in me.
+you who have crossed the distances to roost near me.